rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-faq.md

 #### Which regions is Sitecore available in?

-Sitecore on Azure PaaS services is available in the following Azure regions their corresponding ObjectRocket regions for Sitecore XP customers who require the Experience Database.
+Sitecore on Azure PaaS services is available in the following Azure regions and their corresponding ObjectRocket regions for Sitecore XP customers who require the Experience Database.

-- Azure East US & Object Rocket Northern Virginia (IAD)
+- Azure East US and Object Rocket Northern Virginia (IAD)
-- Azure North Central US & Object Rocket Chicago (ORD)
+- Azure North Central US and Object Rocket Chicago (ORD)
-- Azure South Central US & Object Rocket Dallas (DFW)
+- Azure South Central US and Object Rocket Dallas (DFW)
-- Azure West US & Object Rocket San Jose (SJC)
+- Azure West US and Object Rocket San Jose (SJC)
-- Azure North Eurpoe & Object Rocket London (LON)
+- Azure North Eurpoe and Object Rocket London (LON)
-- Azure East Asia & Object Rocket Hong Kong (HKG)
+- Azure East Asia and Object Rocket Hong Kong (HKG)
-- Azure Australia East & Object Rocket Sydney (SYD)
+- Azure Australia East and Object Rocket Sydney (SYD)

 #### How do I log in into my Sitecore content management site?